couchbaselabs/crouton/README.md

     * HTTP server (_very_ basic so far)
     * WebSocket client and server

+* Core classes & APIs:
+    * General-purpose `Error` and `Result<T>` types
+    * Logging, a thin wrapper around spdlog

 * Cross-Platform:
     * macOS (builds and passes tests)
       * iOS? ("It's still Darwin…")
     * Linux (builds; not yet tested)
       * Android? ("It's still Linux…")
-    * Windows ("it oughta work…" but not yet built or tested)
+    * Windows (sometimes builds; not yet tested)

 ## Status: ☠️EXPERIMENTAL☠️

-This is very new code!
+This is very new code, under heavy development!
 So far, it builds with Clang (Xcode 14) on macOS, GCC 12 on Ubuntu, and Visual Studio 17 2022 on Windows.

 The tests have only been run on macOS yet.
 Test coverage is very limited.

 APIs are still in flux.
+Things get refactored a lot.

 ## Example